Kerry Remsen

-Kerry Remsen is an American actress.
+Kerry Remsen (born September 22, 1964) is an American actress.
 She is the daughter of actor Bert Remsen and casting director Barbara Joyce Dodd, sister of Ann Remsen Manners and has been married to Ron Cates since 2006.
 She attended the U.S. Grant High School in Van Nuys, California.
-She has appeared in well over twenty different films and television programs.
-She was a regular and prominent cast member of Leah Laiman's 1990s soap opera, Tribes.
+She has appeared in more than twenty films and television programs.
+She was a regular cast member of Leah Laiman's 1990s soap opera, Tribes.
 She is also most remembered by horror fans for her small part in A Nightmare on Elm Street 2: Freddy's Revenge, and supporting and co-starring roles in Pumpkinhead and Ghoulies II.

 Background

 Kerry Remsen's mother, Barbara Joyce Dodd, was an actress and played Granny in Employee of the Month.
 Her actor father, Bert Remsen, died on April 22, 1999, aged 74.
 Her older sister is Ann Manners.

 In addition to her more than 25-year career in film, she is the founder of ACT, Acting Communication Training, an organization that works to boost the morale and confidence of at-risk children in inner-city schools.
 Part of her work has been with the Payson Road Organization to help children with eating disorders.
 In 2001, she was working with the organization's founder, Sarah Mason, a Los Angeles-based screenwriter at the time to organize the "Road to the Stars" event to raise support and awareness.
 She is also a children's dance instructor and private acting coach.